How Do I Know If My Betting Results Were Luck Or Skill?

 1. Do I Have A Large Enough Sample Size?

 Anyone can get lucky from a few bets.
 But generating a profit over a large set of bets, over a long time period, can only be achieved with skill.
 The more results you have, the more clarity and accuracy you have in verifying profitability.
-Collect as many data points as possible.

 2. How Does My Strategy Perform On Level Stakes?

 As you begin to analyse past data you’ll find it surprisingly easy to make a betting strategy appear profitable by raising/lowering the stakes under certain conditions.
-But that doesn’t mean your strategy is actually profitable.
+However, that doesn’t mean your strategy is actually profitable.

-Remember: a selection system that doesn’t produce a profit on a level stake basis won’t profit under any staking plan.
+Remember: a selection system that doesn’t produce a profit on a level stake basis won’t be profit under any staking plan.

 Over time, the end result is more or less the same for both (1) and (2).